11bDev-FOB/fragout/README.md

-# Yall Web
+# FragOut

-**Yall Web** is a free, open-source platform for posting to multiple social networks from a single dashboard.
+**FragOut** is a free, open-source platform for posting to multiple social networks from a single dashboard.
 It features real-time admin statistics, robust post tracking, system health monitoring, and a snarky legal disclaimer.
 Built with Next.js, SQLite, and Docker for easy deployment.

 - **Multi-platform posting:** Bluesky, Mastodon, Nostr, Twitter, and more
 - **Admin dashboard:** Real usage stats, post counts, and system health